 It has been documented that physical activity is necessary for normal growth in children.
-However, when the activity level becomes too intense in too short a time period, injuries can occur.
+However, when the activity level becomes too intense, or excessive, in too short a time period tissue breakdown and injury can occur.

 While antibiotics are one of the greatest advancements ever in medicine, over prescribing them has resulted in the development of bacteria that do not respond to treatment.